absalguero/fgc-top-players/news/2025-12-12-sfl-japan-playoffs-preview.md

 The winners of Sunday's Division Finals will officially qualify for the **SFL Pro-JP 2025 Grand Final** event scheduled for January 31, 2026.

-Fans can catch all the playoff action live on the official [Capcom Fighters YouTube](https://www.youtube.com/@CapcomFighters) and [Twitch](https://www.twitch.tv/capcomfighters) channels starting at **15:45 JST** on both days.
+This weekend's playoffs will be broadcast primarily as a **Pay-Per-View** event via **SPWN**.
+Viewers should note that unlike the regular season, the full matches may not be available for free on YouTube or Twitch immediately.
+The official [Capcom Fighters YouTube](https://www.youtube.com/@CapcomFighters) and [Twitch](https://www.twitch.tv/capcomfighters) channels are expected to air a **free preview** segment starting at **15:45 JST** (**10:45 PM PST** the previous day) on both days before switching to the paid broadcast for the main matches.

 ---

 ## Playoff Schedule & Standings

 <div class="table-wrapper m-auto max-w-90ch" style="margin-bottom: 40px; overflow-x: auto;">